ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** Today I learned about capturing user input using prompt and about combining strings.
 I also played around with the skills I've learned so far, for extra practice.

+### Day 5: 24 August 2018

+**Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse and worked on a WordPress project.

+**Thoughts:** Today I learned about working with strings, using the .length, and a bit about objects.
+I also worked on a WordPress project for a friend.
+I was editing the Sass of a theme, and with help, I edited a bit of the PHP.
+I've never learned about PHP before, but it was very interesting and I look forward to learning it later.